Community (TV series): Fifth season

 On May 10, 2013, the series was renewed for a fifth season.
 On June 1, 2013, Harmon announced he would return as showrunner for season five, replacing season four showrunners Moses Port and David Guarascio, with former writer Chris McKenna returning as executive producer.
 On June 10, Sony Television confirmed the return of Harmon and McKenna for the fifth season.
 Dino Stamatopoulos, Rob Schrab and the Russo brothers also returned.

 Glover decided to not return as a full-time cast member for the fifth season, appearing only in the first five of the 13 episodes.
 To make up for his absence and Chase's, Jonathan Banks was cast in the fifth season in August 2013 and appeared in 11 of the season's 13 episodes, portraying Buzz Hickey, a criminology professor.
 Additionally, John Oliver, who played Professor Duncan in the first two seasons, reprised his role in season 5 for multiple episodes.

 On May 9, 2014, NBC announced that it had canceled Community.
-For several years before its cancellation, fans adopted the slogan "six seasons and a movie", a line from the episode "Paradigms of Human Memory" regarding Abed's hopeful legacy of short-lived NBC series The Cape.
+For several years before its cancellation, fans adopted the slogan "six seasons and a movie", a line from the second season episode "Paradigms of Human Memory" regarding Abed's hopeful legacy of short-lived NBC series The Cape.
 Bids to continue the series were turned down by popular streaming providers like Netflix and Hulu.